-Abstract factory – provides an interface for creating the corresponding objects, without specifying specific classes.
+Abstract factory– provides an interface for creating related objects without specifying specific classes.

-I really like the alternative name for this pattern – Kit
+I really like the alternative name of this pattern – Kit

-It is very similar to the Factory Method, however, Abstract Factories should describe the relationship between the created objects, otherwise it is already just the antipattern God Object, creating unsystematically everything.
+It is very similar to Factory Method, however Abstract Factories must describe the relationship between the objects being created, otherwise it is simply an anti-pattern God Object, which creates everything in a row in a haphazard manner.

-Imagine the development of an AR framework for glasses, we display on the screen arrows for indoor navigation, store icons, interesting places, windows and buttons with information about any place where the user is now located.
+Let’s imagine developing an AR framework for glasses, we display indoor navigation arrows, icons of stores, interesting places, windows and buttons with information about a place where the user is currently located on the screen.

-At the same time, we need the ability to customize the appearance and behavior of the controls of the AR environment.
-That’s it for this case, you need to use the Set pattern.
+At the same time, we need the ability to customize the appearance and behavior of AR environment controls.
+This is exactly the case where we need to use the Set pattern.

-We’ll write the interface of Abstract Factory and Products – parent protocols, elements of the AR environment:
+Let’s write the interface of the Abstract Factory and Abstract Products – parent protocols, elements of the AR environment:

 protocol ARFactory {